 |Components||Superior sagittal sinus, inferior sagittal sinus, occipital sinus, sigmoid sinus, transverse sinus, straight sinus||Basal plexus, sphenoparietal sinus, superior and Inferior petrosal sinus, cavernous sinus|

-Most of the DVS are triangular in shape with the base turned upwards.
+Most DVS are triangular in shape, with an upward-turned base.
 They are traversed by synechiae and have longitudinal ridges known as chordae Willisii along the luminal surface.
-The chordae have a potential role in the regulation of laminar flow and preclusion of venous reflux into cortical veins.
+The chordae have a potential role in the regulation of laminar flow and the preclusion of venous reflux into cortical veins.

 Superior sagittal sinus (SSS)

 The SSS is situated along the superior border of falx cerebri, from foramen caecum of the crista galli en route to the inner surface of the frontal sagittal face of the parietal and occipital bones to the confluence of the sinuses.